microsoft/ApplicationInsights-node.js/README.md

 | UpDownCounter (Python and Node.js only)              | Sum                                                        |
 | Asynchronous UpDownCounter (Python and Node.js only) | Sum                                                        |

-> [!CAUTION]
-> Aggregation types beyond what's shown in the table typically aren't meaningful.
+>> *Caution:* Aggregation types beyond what's shown in the table typically aren't meaningful.

 The [OpenTelemetry Specification](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/metrics/api.md#instrument)
 describes the instruments and provides examples of when you might use each one.